NJIT-CS490/project1-brn8/README.md

 1. I was having a hard time pushing the code from master into Heroku, and I was getting an error every time I do so.
 After looking over the slack chat (#project 1 ), I found out that I have forgotten to push the Procfile and requirements.txt file, and that’s why the error was coming up in my case.
 2. I was getting an authentication problem every time I tried to fetch specific content.
 After looking over the spoonacular website, I found the correct way to write the authentication part, and I was able to tackle the issue with the help of a spoonacular resources.

+Issue that are still exist:

+1. As per branching and merging the code, I had a problem pushing ONLY one file at the end, and still, I wasn’t able to push the file.
+Therefore, I have manually added little changes to the CSS file.
+In this matter, if I had more time, I would have taken the assist from the TA.